 Next fall, you will begin your high school career.
 Your parents, new instructors, and future schoolmates will all do their part in helping you through the transition.
 However, it is always important to ask yourself, “What can I do to set myself up for success in high school?”

-When this school year ends, without the ever-present deadlines and Zoom classes, you can return to habits that are better for your body and your mind.
+When this school year ends, without the ever-present deadlines and classes, you can return to habits that are better for your body and your mind.
 You can certainly enjoy a late night here or there, but do aim for longer, more consistent sleep.
 Set the expectation that you will strive for the 8-9 hours — yes, nine — that a growing mind and body need.
 This includes downshifting in the evening to get yourself ready for quality sleep.
-Also, plan more nutritional balance in your diet and more exercise in your schedule as well.
+Also, plan for more nutritional balance in your diet and more exercise in your schedule as well.
 Your body and mind will thank you.

 Take the Initiative

 Check out your new school’s website.
 Is there an orientation session?
 Is there assigned or optional reading you can do to get ready for the year?
 What kind of clubs does your school have?
 What can you learn about the school’s environment from its social media footprint?
 Do some investigating.
 Decide how you would like to present yourself and get involved in your new home campus.
-Choose how you will fit in.
+Deliberately decide how you will fit in.
 Clearly, academics will dominate your time in high school, especially the first two years.
-However, there will still be plenty of time to attend an event or interact with your schoolmates.
+However, there will still be plenty of time to attend an event or interact with your new peers.

 Congratulations on getting through this year!
 We are confident you will take the steps to get next year off to a successful start.